filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 You can run the _Lotus Worker_ on the same machine as the _Lotus Miner_.
 This can be helpful to manage priorities between processes or better allocate available CPUs for each task.
 To avoid conflicts, we recommend disabling all task types in the miner sealing config.

 Additionally, be mindful of the local resources used by the sealing process (particularly CPU).
 WindowPoSTs are CPU intensive and need to be submitted by the miner regularly.
 If a miner is performing other CPU-bound sealing operations in parallel, it may fail to submit the WindowPoSTs in time, thus [losing collateral](../slashing.md) in the process.
-For this reason, we recommend careful allocation of CPU cores available and sealing phases to miner and workers.
+For this reason, we recommend careful allocation of CPU cores available and sealing phases to Lotus Miners and Lotus Workers.

 Note that if you co-locate miner and worker(s), you do not need to open up the miner API and it can stay listening on the local interface.

-### Worker co-location
+### Lotus Worker co-location

-In most cases only one worker per machine should be running. lotus-worker will try to use all available resources.
-Running multiple workers in one operating system context will cause issues with resource allocation, which will cause the scheduler to allocate more work than there are available resources.
+In most cases, only one Lotus Worker per machine should be running since `lotus-worker` will try to use all available resources.
+Running multiple Lotus Workers in one operating system context will cause issues with resource allocation, which will cause the scheduler to allocate more work than there are available resources.

-The only case where running multiple workers per machine may be a good idea is when there are multiple GPUs available, as lotus currently only supports a single GPU - in that case it's recommended to run workers in separate containers with non-overlapping resources (separate CPU cores, separate memory allocations, separate GPUs)
+The only case where running multiple workers per machine may be a good idea is when there are multiple GPUs available, as lotus currently only supports a single GPU - in that case, it's recommended to run workers in separate containers with non-overlapping resources (separate CPU cores, separate memory allocations, separate GPUs)

 #### Separating Nvidia GPUs

-When using proprietary Nvidia drivers, it's possible to select which GPU device will be used by lotus with the `NVIDIA_VISIBLE_DEVICES=[device number]` env var.
+When using proprietary Nvidia drivers, it's possible to select which GPU device will be used by Lotus with the `NVIDIA_VISIBLE_DEVICES=[device number]` env var.

 Device numbers can be obtained with the `nvidia-smi -L` command.